 I have clients ask me all the time “Where should we take our photos?”
 Obviously, a lot of it depends on where they live.
 I try to always work with my clients and do their session relatively close to their home.
 A lot of times, they have a specific vision in mind.
 Sometimes, though, they have no idea and I get to throw out suggestions.
 So, here’s a list of my absolute favorite photography locations in the DFW area!

 This location is literal heaven and I wish more people were willing to make the drive!
 This spot doesn’t even look like Texas with its wide open fields and towering trees.
+There are two separate sides to this location; the pine trees and the fields/hills.
 I especially love this spot in the fall because it’s always deserted, unlike all my other locations that get overcrowded during the fall family photo rush.
 Plus, this is the closest pine tree forest to Dallas, which makes a perfect backdrop for your holiday photos.
 I love this location year round solely based on the fields, though.
-Maternity and family sessions are a dream here, especially if you have younger kids that would be easily distracted by other people around them.
+Maternity and family sessions are a dream here, especially if you have younger kids that want to be able to run free and would be easily distracted by other people around them.